manakpandey/reacmchain/README.md

 ![](https://github.com/manakpandey/reacmchain/blob/master/client/public/config.PNG)

-*  Install and start an ethereum wallet for your browser and connect it to the priivate blockchain, we recommment Metamask
+*  Install and start an ethereum wallet for your browser and connect it to the private blockchain, we recommmend Metamask.

 * To run the web application go to reachmchain directory in the terminal and give following commands:
 ```bash